SrijanBadhya/Debsoc/Running the PES Debsoc.md

 But it always looks like people lack the push to actually show up.
 We have had seniors take up voluntary adjing slots using an excel sheet before, but people would often forget, or not feel obligated enough to write their name themselves.

-I don't know if this is due to the bystander effect caused by thalready conducting the session.
+I don't know if this is due to the bystander effect caused by there always being someone already conducting the session.
 But even if there already is someone, **more seniors are always needed.**
 - The person who 'conducts' the session usually ends up judging, but this can tire them out.
 Taking over their judging shifts and letting them speak gives them time to refresh.
 - When I spoke to Akshat Saxena, I realized that pro-ams are one of the most crucial ways to speed track debate progress.
 Because matter sessions aren't enough if both participants don't actively work on the same case together.
 Pro-ams help juniors understand what the right debate habits are.